Chalarangelo/30-seconds-of-code/README.md

 ### isEmpty

-Returns true if the a value is an empty object, collection, map or set, has no enumerable properties or is any type that is not considered a collection.
+Returns true if the a value is an empty object, collection, has no enumerable properties or is any type that is not considered a collection.

 Check if the provided value is `null` or if its `length` is equal to `0`.